 I'm Rachael Unsworth, urban geographer and enthusiastic communicator.

-Virtual tours & the first in a new series of REAL tours: book here
+A new series of REAL tours: book here

 I take advance bookings for private tours.

 For a taster, click here for some short tours recorded for East Leeds FM.

 And here I talk about the River Aire flowing through Leeds:

 Prepare to be hooked on the history and geography of our regional capital

 John Barran - entrepreneur in business and civic life

 Celebrate the contributions to Leeds of this remarkable, far-sighted businessman, innovator and politician, who lived 1821-1905.

 Arriving in Leeds as a young man, he established a tailoring business and brought in ground-breaking machinery to revolutionise the pace and scale of production.
 He could be said to have invented ready-made clothing.